KyleOndy/kyleondy.com/provider/pages/about.markdown

 # A little about Kyle

 ### Causes
-Kyle [supports the following causes](/support) and think you should look into them.
+Kyle [supports the following causes](/support) and thinks you should look into them.

 ### Open Source
 I've contributed to the [following open source projects](/opensource).